TheBossT910/savepoint-api/README.md

 # savepoint-api

 The API for the SavePoint client.
-This gets info from IGDB & PriceCharting.
+This gets info from IGDB, RAWG & PriceCharting.